 Place a snap lid on each filled jar, followed by the metal ring, making sure not to twist the ring on too tightly.
 Fingertip tight is plenty!

 Using the canning tongs, gently place the filled jars of green tomato chow back into the large pot of boiling water.
 Ensure there is at least 1 inch of water above the lids of the jars.
-This helps ensure even water temperature all around.
-It's normal for air bubbles to start escaping from the jars, this is a good thing!
+This helps ensure that the water temperature is even all around.
+It's normal for air bubbles to start escaping from the jars - that is a good sign!

 Bring the canning pot to a roiling boil, and process the green tomato chow chow for 5 minutes at altitudes below 1000ft, 10 minutes for altitudes between 1000ft -6000ft, and 15 minutes for altitudes above 6000ft.
 Start the time only when the pot is at a rolling boil.